 - Baking Powder- this ingredient helps give the flatbread a super fluffy wheat-like texture.

 Here we go with another keto recipe that is extremely easy to make and doesn’t require any cooking skills.
 Follow the next steps to make this incredibly delicious flatbread with coconut flour:

-- Roll.
 Cut your dough into eight pieces, then roll each piece of dough into a ball.
-Place one ball between two parchment papers and roll the tortilla into a 1/8-inch thick circle.
+Place one ball between two pieces of parchment paper and roll the tortilla into a 1/8-inch thick circle.

-- Shape.
-To get that perfectly round shape use a plate or a bowl to cut out round flatbread.
+To get that perfectly round shape, use a plate or a bowl to cut out round flatbread.

-- Cook your keto tortillas.
-Pour some olive oil into a non-stick pan, and cook each tortilla for about three minutes on each side until golden brown.
+Cook each tortilla for about three minutes on each side until golden brown.